hazeycode/noml/README.md

 # noml

-Experimental, tiny pure-functional expression language
+Experimental, pure-functional expression language in a single zig file